Sairyss/domain-driven-hexagon/README.md

 # Recommendations for smaller APIs

-Be careful when implementing any complex architecture in small-medium sized APIs with not a lot of business logic.
+Be careful when implementing any complex architecture in small-medium sized projects with not a lot of business logic.
 Some of the building blocks/patterns may fit well, but others may be an overengineering.

 For example:

-- Separating code into layers and modules, using controllers/services/entities, respecting boundaries and dependency injections etc. may be a good idea for any API.
+- Separating code into modules/layers/use-cases, using some building blocks like controllers/services/entities, respecting boundaries and dependency injections etc. may be a good idea for any project.
-- But practices like creating an object for every primitive, using `Value Objects` to separate business logic into smaller classes, dividing `Entities` and `ORM Entities` etc. in APIs that are more data-centric and have little or no business logic only complicates such solutions and adds extra boilerplate code, data mapping etc. without adding much benefit.
+- But practices like creating an object for every primitive, using `Value Objects` to separate business logic into smaller classes, dividing `Entities` and `ORM Entities` etc. in projects that are more data-centric and have little or no business logic may only complicate such solutions and add extra boilerplate code, data mapping etc. without adding much benefit.

 Some principles/patterns can be implemented in a simplified form, some can be skipped.
 Follow [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) principle and don't overengineer.

-**Before implementing any pattern always analyze if benefit given by using it worth the extra code complexity**.
+**Before implementing any pattern always analyze if benefit given by using it worth extra code complexity**.

+> Effective design argues that we need to know the price of a pattern is worth paying - that's its own skill.

+However, remember:

+> It's easier to refactor over-design than it is to refactor no design.

 Read more: